-In this guide, we'll show you how to create an effect that tracks a 3D object - the glasses - to the face.
+In this guide, we'll show you how to create an effect that tracks an object that looks like a pair of glasses to the face.
 You'll also add two different gradient effects, and interactivity.

 You'll learn about:

 If you want to build this effect yourself, open the unfinished effect in the sample content folder.
-We've already imported the assets and objects you need to help you get started quickly.
+We've already imported the assets and objects you'll need to help you get started quickly.

 The glasses are a 3D object.
 To put them onto a face: